 The Group has in place a Whistle-Blowing Policy ("Policy").
-This Policy provides an independent feedback channel through which matters of concern about possible improprieties in matters of financial reporting or other matters may be raised by staff and any other person in confidence and in good faith, without fear of reprisal.
+This Policy provides an independent feedback channel through which matters of concern about any possible improprieties, misconduct or wrongdoing relating to F&N in matters of financial reporting or other matters may be raised by staff and any other person in confidence and in good faith, without fear of reprisal.
+F&N will treat all information received confidentially and protect the identity of all whistle-blowers.
+It is also committed to ensuring that whistle-blowers will be treated fairly, and protected against detrimental or unfair treatment for whistle-blowing in good faith.
 Details of this Policy and the procedures for raising concerns have been disseminated and made available to all employees.
 This Policy is also available on the Company's website.
 The improprieties that are reportable under the Whistle-Blowing Policy include: